Rejection Sensitive Dysphoria (RSD) & How to Manage It

 RSD Triggers

 RSD can be triggered by so many things that might seem insignificant or silly to a neurotypical person.
-A sense that someone's tone is off, not receiving a reply to texts (even though we often forget to text back, what hypocrites we are 😆), no emojis in texts, not being invited to a party and being picked last for teams are just some examples of triggers that can lead us to a full blown RSD episode.
+A sense that someone's tone is off, not receiving a reply to texts (even though we often forget to text back, what hypocrites we are 😆), no emojis in texts, not being invited to a party and are just some examples of triggers that can lead us to a full blown RSD episode.

 Causes of RSD 🧠